nextcloud/documentation/user_manual/files/access_webdav.rst

     usermod -aG davfs2 <username>

-3. Then create an ``nextcloud`` directory in your home directory for the mountpoint, and ``.davfs2/`` for your personal configuration file::
+3. Then create a ``nextcloud`` directory in your home directory for the mountpoint, and ``.davfs2/`` for your personal configuration file::

     mkdir ~/nextcloud